AndersonBY/python-repomix/README.md

     "keep_docstrings": true,
     "keep_interfaces": true
   },
+  "remote": {
+    "url": "",
+    "branch": ""
+  },
   "include": []
 }
 ```

 > [!NOTE]
 > *Note on `remove_comments`*: This feature is language-aware, correctly handling comment syntax for various languages like Python, JavaScript, C++, HTML, etc., rather than using a simple generic pattern.*

+#### Remote Repository Configuration

+The `remote` section allows you to configure remote repository processing:

+- `url`: The URL of the remote Git repository to process
+- `branch`: The specific branch, tag, or commit hash to process (optional, defaults to repository's default branch)

+When a remote URL is specified in the configuration, Repomix will process the remote repository instead of the local directory.
+This can be overridden by CLI parameters.

 **Command Line Options**